gitlabhq/gitlabhq/CONTRIBUTING.md

 1. Description explaining the relevancy (see following item)
 1. Working and clean code that is commented where needed
 1. Unit and integration tests that pass on the CI server
+1. Performance/scalability implications have been considered, addressed, and tested
 1. [Documented][doc-styleguide] in the /doc directory
 1. Changelog entry added
 1. Reviewed and any concerns are addressed